 I know there are many good people who are actively attempting to prevent some of the corruption.
 The problem is, unless we are hearing from God, He is not helping us.
 We see the problem of evil in front of us.
 Meanwhile, God is looking down at the developing fetus who is being killed.

 The mother wants reproductive rights.
 In many cases she has them.
 She has the right to abstain from sexual intercourse if she does not want a baby.
 I understand that among poorer people, sexual intercourse may be forced on the mother against her will.
 I know of no solution to this except prolonged prayer until there is deliverance of some kind.

 The fetus also has the right to live.
-When that future child is killed, God is angry; and when enough people kill their children, God removes His protection from the country and will not assist those who are attempting to remedy some other evil that is taking place.
+When that future child is killed, God is angry, and when enough people kill their children, God removes His protection from the country and will not assist those who are attempting to remedy some other evil that is taking place.

-It is not easy, is it, to keep our mind stayed on that which is pure, lovely, and admirable.
+It is not easy, is it, to keep our mind stayed on what is pure, lovely, and admirable.
 But it is necessary if we are going to stay in the place with Christ where He wants us to be.
 It is not necessary for us to keep ourselves occupied with Satan’s antics.

 Let us remember that God at any time can prevent the evil that is taking place.
-Therefore our responsibility is to live so close to Jesus that we know what He wants us to do and when to do it.
+Therefore, our responsibility is to live so close to Jesus that we know what He wants us to do and when to do it.
 To charge around in our own strength doing what we think is correct can do more damage than good.

-If we are to live in the rest of God we must cease from our own works.
+If we are to live in the rest of God, we must cease from our own works.
 We must focus on doing what God has commanded us to do.
 If we become occupied with the antics of Satan in the earth, and do not go to God to find out what God desires, we may end up fighting against God.